The Essentials of Creating a Website

 How Much Does It Cost to Register a Domain?

-Please don't pay those ridiculous $35/year fees that so many registrars are advertising.
-The prices have come down tremendously and you'll get the same service as you would receive with any higher-priced domain registrar.
+When I created my first site I paid $35/yr for my domain name.
+Fortuntaely, the prices have come down tremendously and you'll get the same service as you would receive with any higher-priced domain registrar.

 Click here for details.